kreibaum/pacosako/doc/ml-representation.md

 The following options are available:

-- `USE_PERSPECTIVE` - Is the current player at the bottom, or white?
+- `USE_RELATIVE_PERSPECTIVE` - Is the current player at the bottom, or white?
 - `WITH_MUST_LIFT` - Adds a layer that hints about the expected action type.
 - `WITH_MUST_PROMOTE` - Adds a layer that hints about the expected action type.